SVINALÄNGORNA – BEYOND

-A recently built housing area in Ystad is filled with families of immigrants and low-income earners during the 60’s.
+A RECENTLY BUILT housing area in Ystad is filled with families of immigrants and low-income earners during the 60s.
 To Leena and her Finnish parents, the new apartment is a total luxury: three rooms, a balcony, parquet flooring.
-But the locals quickly start calling the neighborhood: The Pigsties.
+But the locals quickly start calling the neighbourhood “The Pigsties”.

-Leena, her siblings, and her friends are thrown between periods of apparent tidiness and complete chaos.
+LEENA, HER SIBLINGS, and her friends are thrown between periods of apparent tidiness and complete chaos.
 This is their moving story about social class, children’s vulnerability and their capacity to survive.

-First published by Albert Bonniers förlag, Sweden 2006
+First published by Albert Bonnier, Sweden 2006

 Albania, SHKUPI Publishing House